KrishnaRevanth123/Kaibur_ci_cd_pipeline-master/README.md

-# ci-cd piple using github-actions-example
+# ci-cd pipe line using github-actions-example